 Referrals are misunderstood because we don’t define them correctly or understand how to generate them.

 For decades the definition of a referral – a true referral – has been diluted.
-The definition has been made murky because we have broadly applied the definitions of other sales terms as referrals.
-Sales lingo terms like the “word of mouth referral” and “referral marketing.”
-It seems we will slap the “referral label” on just about anything without realizing the dis-service we are doing to this powerful client generation strategy.
+The definition has been made murky because we have broadly applied the definitions of other sales terms as referrals using them interchangeably like an “introduction” is a referral (it is not, for the record).
+In addition, sales lingo terms have been smashed together with referrals, creating terms like the “word of mouth referral” or “referral marketing.”
+It seems we will slap the “referral label” on just about anything without realizing the disservice we are doing to this powerful client generation strategy.

 The WHAT of a Referral

 It seems that if the prospect has any level of “warmth” (meaning not a cold lead), we say the prospect is a referral when nothing could be further from the truth.
-When I hear people describe a warm lead, introduction or word-of-mouth buzz as a referral, it is clear they are fuzzy on what a referral is, the actual definition of a referral.
+When I hear people describe a warm lead, introduction or word-of-mouth buzz as a referral, it’s clear they are fuzzy on what a referral is, the actual definition of a referral.
 And it is dangerous to think any type of prospect sales lingo (sales lingo = sales term) like an introduction is a referral because it sets us up for disappointment.
-Let’s unpack what a referral is and why we can’t confuse referrals with other sales terms.
+Let’s unpack the true definition of a referral and why we shouldn’t confuse referrals with other sales terms.

 Here is the definition of the common sales terms that are often confused with referrals.